 In this blog post, I explore how assigning economic values to objectives can help organisations and teams make more effective prioritisation decisions.

-Organisations initiate programmes and projects to help them achieve strategic objectives.
+Organisations start initiates to help them achieve strategic objectives.
 They often produce tables like Table 1 below to aid in prioritisation and ensure they have a balanced portfolio of work.

 In Table 2, each objective has been assigned a: